jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-01.md

 Love doesn't work that way.

-I'm lying in bed at 2 AM, my physics notebook open in front of me, trying to work through an equation that has nothing to do with homework and everything to do with the impossible choice Jordan just handed me three hours ago.
+2 AM and I can't stop scribbling physics equations.
+Not homework—just me trying to math my way out of what Jordan told me three hours ago.
+Like there's some formula that'll make this make sense.

 *They're going to separate you.
 And they're going to make it look like it's for his own good.*

-My pen moves across the paper, scratching out variables:
+My pen scratches across the paper:

 **Variable E** = Ethan's future (hockey career, family expectations, prep school)

-**Variable S** = Me (our friendship, whatever this feeling is, the way my heart stops when he smiles)
+**Variable S** = Me (our friendship, whatever this... thing is, the way my whole body goes haywire when he smiles)

-**Variable T** = Time (he leaves December 28th, three weeks from now)
+**Variable T** = Time (he leaves January 4th—pushed back from December 28th because of hockey playoffs, but still.
+Less than five weeks.)

-**Variable P** = Price Family (money, power, legal maneuvering, threats)
+**Variable H** = Hayes Family (money, power, legal maneuvering, threats)

 I draw the equation: